Where science and compassion cure

 Q) How do I make an appointment for this treatment?

 Most other drugs that your cat may be receiving are fine, but please check with our office to make sure that these medications will not interfere with the radioiodine treatment.
-You should feed your cat normally the week before admission to the hospital.
+You should feed your cat normally the morning of admission to the hospital.

 Q) My cat has never been boarded or away from home before.
 Will my cat become bored or depressed?